dotnet/AspNetCore.Docs/aspnetcore/blazor/components/lifecycle.md

 ---
 title: ASP.NET Core Blazor lifecycle
 author: guardrex
-description: Learn how to use Razor component lifecycle methods in ASP.NET Core Blazor apps.
+description: Learn about the ASP.NET Core Blazor framework's Razor component lifecycle and how to use lifecycle events.
 monikerRange: '>= aspnetcore-3.1'
 ms.author: riande
 ms.custom: mvc
-ms.date: 11/06/2020
+ms.date: 03/18/2020
 no-loc: [appsettings.json, "ASP.NET Core Identity", cookie, Cookie, Blazor, "Blazor Server", "Blazor WebAssembly", "Identity", "Let's Encrypt", Razor, SignalR]
 uid: blazor/components/lifecycle
 ---
 # ASP.NET Core Blazor lifecycle

-The Blazor framework includes synchronous and asynchronous lifecycle methods.
-Override lifecycle methods to perform additional operations on components during component initialization and rendering.
+The Blazor framework processes Razor component lifecycle events in a set of synchronous and asynchronous lifecycle methods.
+The lifecycle methods can be overridden to perform additional operations in components during component initialization and rendering.

 The following diagrams illustrate the Blazor lifecycle.
 Lifecycle methods are defined with examples in the following sections of this article.